 I’ve read a bit more from and about Studies in Intelligence, the CIA’s in-house intelligence journal (not that much, put down that blindfold and cigarette).
 A few random notes on this for today.

 The most interesting discovery was the SI article ‘Fifty Years of Studies in Intelligence‘ by Nicholas Dujmovic.
-This article answered many of the questions I had after careful research in SI‘s back issues (e.g., “Rita Kronenbitter” was a man, not a woman), but it also carelessly revealed some of the major results of my own in-depth research (the journal changed page format in 1972).
+This article answered many of the questions I had after careful research in SI‘s back issues (e.g., “Rita Kronenbitter” was a man, not a woman), but it also beat me to the punch, publishing some of the discoveries I had made in my own in-depth research (e.g. the journal changed page format in 1972).
 The list of chief editors, the overview of trends in article topics, and the description of the evolution of SI’s unclassified section, along with second thoughts about whether it’s a good idea for SI to develop a readership among the general public (my hand is up) are all well worth a read.

 Another interesting article from a very different perspective is by Jeffrey Richelson at George Washington University’s National Security Archive, ‘Studies in Intelligence: New Articles from The CIA’s In-House Journal.’
 The Archive is an academic project by several researchers who have banded together to pry open as many government filing cabinets as the Freedom of Information Act allows.
 Richelson has been working on getting SI articles declassified for some time; this article presents some of his finds as well as some carefully documented complaints about CIA failures to comply with the spirit, and sometimes the letter, of the FOIA.
 The article was originally posted June 4, 2013, with 19 newly declassified articles.
 A revised version was posted November 20, 2014 with seven additional articles after the Jeffrey Scudder case concluded (see Washington Post, July 4, 2014, “CIA employee’s quest to release information ‘destroyed my entire career.'”)